jaganraajan/mcp-container-ts/README.md

 ```

 This will create a Docker container with Postgres running on port 5432.
 The MCP server will connect to this database to store the TODO items.

-You should see the following output:
+Once the container is created and started, you should see the following output:

 ```bash
 [+] Running 2/2